ixc/wagtail-admin-list-controls/README.md

 # wagtail-admin-list-controls

-A UI toolkit to build custom filtering and other functionalities into your admin list views.
+A UI toolkit that extends Wagtail's admin list views and allows you to build custom filters, workflows and more.

 ![Collapsible "Advanced Search" and "Order Results" panels with buttons to change layouts](./docs/screenshots/image_list_view_default.png)

-Note that the project is currently in early release and is undergoing significant API churn.
-Documentation should be forthcoming once everything settles.
-If you'd like to use this lib, the closest thing to docs will be the test cases and test project.

 - [Installation](#installation)